 Jerry Foster, in Small Changes, Big Results, takes it a step further by looking for ways to integrate different aspects of your life, so they complement and add on to one another rather than compete for your time and attention.

 Obviously, this starts with obtaining clarity and knowing where you want to go, so you can direct all your effort and resources accordingly.
 Besides using the Focusing Question, read more about how to identify your area of focus in life and business here!

 Want to read the entire book?
-Get a copy of The ONE Thing from Amazon.com now.
+Get a copy of the book from Amazon now.